moraneus/pydejavu/README.md

     ```
    Replace `X` with the example number (1 to 3).

-- Execute the experiments using the provided Python script:
+- Execute the experiments using the provided bash script:
     ```bash
     bash -i run_experiment
     ```